Everton hit record 22 goals in pre-season friendly

 Further goals in a game Everton modestly described as "emphatic" came from Leighton Baines, Mason Holgate, Michael Keane and Nikola Vlasic (2), with a bizarre 25-yard own goal adding to the haul.

-Silva's side even had two goals ruled out for offside, Niasse and Tisun denied, and one for an adjudged foul from Keane.
+Silva's side even had two goals ruled out for offside, Niasse and Tosun denied, and one for an adjudged foul from Keane.

 Everton's biggest-ever recorded win was 14-0 - against New Ferry in the Liverpool Senior Cup in 1885 and against Notts Rangers in a friendly in 1890 - but this time the club's Twitter feed had to reassure followers they had not made an error.